nfdi4objects/n4o-graph-importer/README.md

 1. **receive**: data is copied into a **stage** directory where it is validated, filtered, and a report is generated.
 2. **load**: on success the processed data is loaded into the triple store

+See [n4o-graph](https://github.com/nfdi4objects/n4o-graph) for full documentation of system architecture with all components.

 ## Usage

 This component can be used both [as Docker image](https://github.com/nfdi4objects/n4o-graph-importer) (recommended) and from sources (for development and testing).
 In both cases the importer is executed via individual command line scripts.

-See [n4o-graph](https://github.com/nfdi4objects/n4o-graph) for full documentation of system architecture with all components.
+A REST API is being implemented.

-Two Docker volumes (or local directories) are used:
+Two Docker volumes (or local directories) are used to store files:

 - `./stage` the stage directory with subdirectories
   - `./stage/collection/$ID` for collections with collection id `$ID`
   - `./stage/terminology/$ID` for terminologies with BARTOC id `$ID`
 - `./data` a directory read RDF data from (not required if running from sources)

-There is a utility script to receive and load terminologies metadata and collections metadata with one command:

-`./import-metadata`
+## Configuration

+Environment variables:

+- `SPARQL`: API endpoint of SPARQL Query protocol.
+Default: <http://localhost:3030/n4o>.
+- `SPARQL_UPDATE`: API endpoint of SPARQL Update protocol.
+Default: same as `SPARQL`
+- `SPARQL_STORE`: API endpoint of SPARQL Graph store protocol.
+Default: same as `SPARQL`
+- `STAGE`: stage directory.
+Default `stage`

+## Commands

+Main entry script `./importer.sh` lists all available commands.

 ### Import terminologies